quicwg/multipath/draft-ietf-quic-multipath.md

 low priority streams are sent over low priority paths.
 Since these paths use different path IDs, they can be managed independently to suit the needs of the application.
-(The application would need some way to manage how client and server use differentiated services on a path.
+(The application would need to manage how client and server use differentiated services on a path.
 This is not specified in this document.)

 There might be cases in which paths are created with different 4-tuples,